-Improve the security of your account by setting up two-step verification.
-Without a 2-step verification, your account protected by a username and password.
-Although data security is our top priority and we do everything that is reasonably possible to keep your account and data safe, there are many reasons beyond our control that may compromise your account and security of your research data and thereby that of the lab you are working in (e.g. key loggers on public computers or reuse of password for other applications that have been exposed, etc.).
-We, therefore, recommend the use of 2-step verification, also known as 2-factor authentication, to improve the security of your account with an additional code required to log in.
-See how two-step verification works in action:
+Although data security is our top priority and we do everything that is reasonably possible to keep your account and data safe, there are many factors beyond our control that may compromise the security of your account, and thereby your lab's research data (e.g. key loggers on public computers, reuse of password for other applications that have been exposed, etc.).
+Therefore, we recommend using two-step verification - also known as two-factor authentication - to improve the security of your account.
+When activated, two-step verification will require you to provide a secret code upon login, in addition to your username and password.
+Check out the video below to see how two-step verification works:

-Activate two-step verification in the 2-step verification tab of the Account Settings.
+Activate two-step verification under the Two-Step Verification tab with the Account Settings page.

-Enable two-step verification for your account to introduce a second layer of security to protect your account.
-With two-step verification active, an additional 6-digit code is required for login.
-This unique code is generated on your smartphone and changes every minute.
-First, you need to authenticate your device to be able to generate verification codes by clicking Enable
+Enabling two-step verification for your account introduces a second layer of security to protect your account.
+With two-step verification active, an additional 6-digit code is required in order to log into the application.
+This unique code is generated on your smartphone and changes every 60 seconds.
+First, you need to activate the two-step verification setting by clicking Enable.

-In the pop-up menu, you can now activate 2-step verification by entering a two-factor code.
+In the pop-up menu, you can now verify your device to generate a two-factor code.
 You can get this code by following the instructions below.
-Please note that after enabling 2-step verification, you always need your mobile device to generate a new 2-factor code to log in to eLABJournal.
-If you do not have that code, you may not be able to directly access your account and data anymore.
+Please note that after enabling two-step verification, you will always need your mobile device to generate a new two-factor code when logging into eLabJournal.
+If you do not have this code, you may no longer be able to directly access your account and data.

-- The eLABJournal or eLABInventory Mobile App – Download and install the App of iOS or Android
+- The eLabJournal or eLAabInventory Mobile App – Download and install the App of iOS or Android

 - Google Authenticator Mobile App – If you already use Google Authenticator for other applications (for Windows Phone use Microsoft Authenticator)

-- WinAuth Desktop App – if you do not have a smartphone you can download and install WinAuth
+- WinAuth Desktop App – if you do not have a smartphone, you can download and install WinAuth on your desktop

 - Protectimus SLIM mini – physical card that can be programmed using NFC to generate 2FA tokens.
 Read more about Protectimus SLIM mini

-Install at least one of the mentioned applications and scan the barcode displayed when enabling two-step verification.
-After scanning or entering the secret code, the application will be generating a time-based unique 6-digit code (the two-factor code) that changes every minute.
-This is the code you need to activate the 2-step verification and to login after activation two-step verification.
+Install the application of your choice and either scan the barcode displayed when enabling two-step verification, or manually enter the secret key listed below the barcode.
+After scanning or entering the secret code, the application will begin generating a time-based unique 6-digit code (the two-factor code) that changes every 60 seconds.
+This is the code you need to finish activating the two-step verification and to login moving forward.

 - Enter the 6-digit code